Novel: Filling the Cracks—Chapter Three

 Virgie swallowed her cookie, studied Marg’s face, and forced a laugh.
 “Oh, that?
 Why didn’t you say so?
 The girl, she, uh, fell down the basement steps.
 All the way to the bottom.
 Slippery socks.
 Her feet went out from under her, and whoop!
 Down she went.
 Poor thing.
 We were lucky she didn’t break her neck.”
 She finished by nodding, her fingers toying with the lace again.

-Marg tried to picture the kind of fall to leave bruises in the places she saw on Beth, but she couldn’t wrap her mind around it.
+Marg tried to imagine the kind of fall that would leave bruises where she saw them on Beth, but she couldn’t comprehend it.
 “That was a serious fall.
 You took her to the doctor, right?”

 Virgie snorted.
 “What for?
 She wasn’t hurt bad—a couple of bruises.”

 “A couple of—Virgie, she’s covered in them.
-And some older scars, too.
-Ones that are already healed from past… falls.”
+There are also some older scars, ones that are already healed from past… falls.”

 “She’s fine,” was the reply.
-Virgie pushed her cup away from her and rose from the table.
-Her t-shirt, being too small for her, had ridden up, and she pulled it down over the small pot she had for a belly.
+Virgie pushed her cup away and rose from the table.
+Her t-shirt, too small for her, had ridden up, and she pulled it down over the small pot that was her belly.
 “Thanks for the tea, but I gotta be gettin’ back home.
 I work tonight, and I’ve got stuff to do.”

 Marg jumped up.
-“Virgie, I’m sorry, but a fall down the stairs doesn’t account for all of Beth’s injuries.
-Is it possible that… maybe somebody lost their temper and took it a little too rough on Beth while… disciplining her?”
+“Virgie, I’m sorry, but a fall down the stairs doesn’t explain all of Beth’s injuries.
+Is it possible that... maybe somebody lost their temper and was a little too rough on Beth while... disciplining her?”

-Virgie’s eyes narrowed again, and she cocked her head to the side, picking up her purse and slinging it over her shoulder.
+Virgie narrowed her eyes once more and tilted her head to the side, picking up her purse and slinging it over her shoulder.
 “Are you suggesting that I beat my kid?”

-That’s exactly what I’m suggesting.
-“No… uh, not exactly.
-I know how frustrating kids can sometimes be, and when we’re under stress with finances and broken relationships, sometimes it’s easy to lose control, isn’t it?”
+That’s exactly what I’m suggesting, Marg thought but instead she said, “No... uh, not exactly.
+I understand how frustrating kids can be at times, especially when we’re stressed by finances and broken relationships.
+It’s easy to lose control in those moments, isn’t it?”

-“I don’t lose control.”
-Virgie formed each consonant and syllable.
+“I don’t lose control,” Virgie articulated each consonant and syllable.
 “I’m a good parent.
 Just because I don’t have the money you have doesn’t make me a bad one.”

-“Maybe,” Virgie cut her off, her face growing pink, “you think too much.
+“Maybe,” Virgie interrupted, her face turning pink, “you think too much.
 Have a good day, Mrs. Jones.
 I’ll find my way out.”

-Virgie marched out the front door and closed it hard.
-Marg wrung her hands some more.
-That had not gone as well as she had hoped.
+Virgie marched out the front door and slammed it shut.
+Marg wrung her hands anxiously.
+That had not gone as she had hoped.
 Of course, what did she expect?
-She had called the woman over to accuse her, in not so many words, of abusing her daughter or allowing her brother to do so.
-How well could one expect a confrontation like that to go?
+She had called the woman over to accuse her, in so many words, of abusing her daughter or allowing her brother to do so.
+How well could one expect a confrontation like that to unfold?

-She tidied up the dishes from the visit, ruminating over the conversation while she worked.
+She cleared the dishes from the visit, reflecting on the conversation as she worked.

 #

-“Frank, I’m convinced those kids are being abused,” Marg said, smearing nighttime moisturizer over her cleansed face.
-She glanced over her shoulder at her husband, where he lay in bed, reading before going to sleep.
+“Frank, I’m convinced those kids are being abused,” Marg said, applying nighttime moisturizer to her cleansed face.
+She glanced over her shoulder at her husband, who lay in bed, reading before going to sleep.

-He looked up from his book.
-“And you talked to the mother?”
+He glanced up from his book.
+“And did you speak to the mother?”

-She rose from her vanity table and went to the light switch on his bedside lamp before turning off the light switch for the ceiling light.
+She stood up from her vanity table and walked to the light switch on his bedside lamp before turning off the ceiling light.
 “Of course.
-Had her over for tea.”
+I had her over for tea.”

 “As you do.”

-She ignored the comment, crawling into bed beside him and wrapping an arm around his waist.
-Frank closed his novel and set it on his bedside table before wrapping an arm around her.
+She ignored the comment, crawled into bed beside him, and wrapped an arm around his waist.
+Frank closed his novel and placed it on his bedside table before encircling her with his arm.

 “She talked about Beth like she was her slave.
 It was awful.
 She said she gives her kids a ‘lickin’ when they don’t do what she orders them to, but her focus was on Beth, not Otto.
 I’m sure he’s being mistreated, too, though.”

-Marg considered it a moment.
-“I’ll make an anonymous call to Social Services with my suspicion.
+Marg took a moment to consider.
+“I’ll make an anonymous call to Social Services regarding my suspicion.
 I don’t have any proof of abuse, so that’s all I can do.”

 “Hm.”

-“I’d like to invite Beth and Otto to come camping with us on the May long weekend.
-Those kids need a break and some fresh air.”
+“I’d like to invite Beth and Otto to go camping with us over the May long weekend.
+Those kids could use a break and some fresh air.”

-“And you’re hoping Beth will open up and tell you what’s happening,” Frank said.
+“And you hope Beth will open up and tell you what’s happening,” Frank said.

-Marg nodded, slipping her hand under the hem of her husband’s sleep shirt, rubbing circles in the soft hair on his abdomen.
+Marg nodded, sliding her hand under the hem of her husband’s sleep shirt, rubbing circles in the soft hair on his abdomen.
 “Maybe if she’s in a safe, relaxed environment, she’ll open up.
-Ever since Dave left that house, I’ve worried about them.”
+Ever since Dave left that house, I’ve been worried about them.”

 “I know.
 Me, too.”
-Frank rolled on his side to face his wife and kissed her.
-Marg melted into his touch.
-“So, lights on or lights off?”
+Frank turned to his side to face his wife and kissed her.
+Marg melted at his touch.
+“So, lights on or off?”

-She chuckled deep in her throat.
+She chuckled deeply from her throat.
 “Lights on tonight.”

-“Ooo,” Frank smiled, wagging his eyebrows.
+“Ooo,” Frank smiled, waggling his eyebrows.
 “The lady is spicy.”
-He nuzzled her neck, leaving little bites and kisses.
+He nuzzled her neck, leaving tiny bites and kisses.

 #

-Marg made the call to the Clark house the next morning, not surprised when Beth answered the phone and asked if she could take a message because she didn’t want to wake Virgie to take the call.
-Her mother worked until midnight most nights, so it was understandable that she might not be up at seven forty-five the following day.
-Still, in Marg's estimation, Beth was young to make breakfast for Otto and herself and get them both off to school.
-She left a message for Virgie with her before wishing her a good day at school.
+Marg called the Clark house the next morning, not surprised when Beth answered and asked if she could take a message since she didn’t want to wake Virgie.
+Her mother worked until midnight most nights, so it was understandable that she might not be up at seven forty-five the next day.
+Still, in Marg's opinion, Beth was young to prepare breakfast for Otto and herself and get them both off to school.
+She left a message for Virgie with Beth before wishing her a good day at school.

-Around eleven, Marg was operating the photocopier when she chose an outside line and called Virgie from the phone extension in the workroom to simultaneously supervise the unpredictable Xerox machine.
+Around eleven, Marg operated the photocopier as she selected an outside line and called Virgie from the phone extension in the workroom to supervise the unpredictable Xerox machine at the same time.

-“I know we left our conversation yesterday on less than a good note,” Marg told her.
+“I know we left our conversation yesterday on a less than positive note,” Marg told her.
 “I apologize if I sounded accusatory.
 That wasn’t my intention.
-I was concerned about Beth and Otto, but I came across as rude.
+I was concerned about Beth and Otto, but I must have come across as rude.
 I apologize.”

 “Okay.
 No problem,” Virgie said.
 “What else do you want?”

 Marg bit her lip and crossed her fingers.
 “This Victoria Day weekend, Frank and I are camping with our family at Sylvan Lake.
-We’re leaving early Friday after school and coming home Monday night around seven.
-Lisa and Aurora would love it if Beth and Otto joined us for our trip.
-We’d cover all their expenses.
-All they’ll need are clothes and toiletries.
-We’d enjoy having them along, giving you free ‘me’ time, too.
+We’re leaving early Friday after school and returning Monday night around seven.
+Lisa and Aurora would love it if Beth and Otto could join us for our trip.
+We’d cover all their expenses; all they’ll need are clothes and toiletries.
+We would enjoy having them along, and it would give you free ‘me’ time, too.
 Would that be all right?”

-There was a long pause during which Marg’s teeth gnawed on her lower lip.
-She wished she knew what went through Virgie’s mind.
+There was a long pause during which Marg gnawed on her lower lip.
+She wished she knew what was going through Virgie’s mind.
 After several seconds, the answer came.
 “I suppose that’d be all right.
 It’s not going to cost me anything?”

-“Not a penny,” Marg assured her, hopeful.
+“Not a penny,” Marg assured her, sounding hopeful.
 “It’s our pleasure.
-Our kids would love to have company on the trip.”
+Our kids would love to have some company on the trip.”

-Another pause, though shorter.
+Another pause, this time shorter.
 “Well, okay.
 They can go.”

 Marg exhaled, relaxing and giving her lip a break.
 “That’s wonderful, Virgie.
 Thank you.
 The children need clothes to play at the lake, hike, and sit around the campfire.
-It’d be great if they were at our house right after school on Friday.
+It would be great if they could be at our house right after school on Friday.
 And… thank you.”

 Virgie sniffed.
 “No problem.”
-She hung up without a parting pleasantry, but Marg didn’t care.
-That went much easier than she’d anticipated.
+She hung up without a parting pleasantry, but Marg didn’t mind.
+That went much easier than she had anticipated.
 Was that a good sign?
-Perhaps she’d misjudged Virgie—she wasn’t as harsh a parent as Marg suspected?
+Perhaps she had misjudged Virgie—she wasn’t as harsh a parent as Marg had suspected.

-Marg hung up the phone, gathered the photocopies from the machine, and set to work collating them.
-It’d be nice if the school board invested in machines that did that work for her.
+Marg hung up the phone, gathered the photocopies from the machine, and got to work collating them.
+It would be nice if the school board invested in machines that could do that work for her.
 Oh well, they paid her the same either way.

-At lunch, she’d make another call to Alberta Social Services.
-There was no harm in making an anonymous call with the suspicions she had.
-The worst that could happen was a worker would be sent to visit the Clark home and children—after the camping trip, so Virgie didn’t become paranoid and change her mind about it.
+At lunch, she would make another call to Alberta Social Services.
+There was no harm in making an anonymous call regarding her suspicions.
+The worst that could happen was that a worker would be sent to visit the Clark home and children—after the camping trip so Virgie wouldn’t become paranoid and change her mind about it.

 Thanks for reading!
 Chapter Four will be posted next Wednesday here on my blog, so be sure to return next week.
 Refer to the menu bar at the top of the page to access past chapters posted on the “Filling the Cracks” page.
 If you have any comments or questions, please leave them in the comment section below.
 Also, remember to subscribe to my newsletter and share this blog with your family and friends.
 Check out my other blog posts, also found here at paulinejgrabia.com.
 God bless, and have a great week!